 - Tweet Binder: shows you similar hashtags to your search query.
 You can also click on the results to see recent tweets that contain those hashtags.

-For more tips on how to do hashtag research, check out our other article here.
+For more tips on how to do hashtag research, check out our other article about hashtag research.

 If you’re really stuck on coming up with hashtag ideas, then there’s no shame in hiring professionals to help you out.